MarcusE1W/absolute-beginner/content/post/spacemacs.md

 | cut and copy the word under the cursor | diw  |
 | cut until next . (sentence end)        | df.  |

-`diw` works simular to yiw.
+`diw` works similar to yiw.
 It deletes the word under the cursor.
 `df.` is a clever bit.
 It deletes everything until it finds the next `.` You can search for other letters as well.

 Mind you that all operations with `d` cut the text and don't just delete it.
 The current content of your standard clipboard will be overwritten.